maxrodrigo/-DEPRECATED-QueenSumo/README.md

 * uri KingSumo's giveaway URL
 * answer Answer to the giveaway question.
 Copy this from the URL
 * --entries -e Set the amount of entries you want. (required)
-* --verbose -v Print the generated email accounts with nonce and the signature
+* --verbose -v Print the generated email accounts with nonce and signature
 * --simulate -s Simulate the process without posting to the URL

 ## Example